vusec/einstein/README.md

 ### Basic Test ###

-Next, test that the different components work as follows.
-Note for any commands that run the `db-analyze-reports` task: If it fails, try running the `db-analyze-reports-singleproc` task instead.
+Next, test that the different components work as follows[^1]:
+[^1]: For any commands that run the `db-analyze-reports` task: If it fails, try running the `db-analyze-reports-singleproc` task instead.
 It will be slower, but will avoid any load-related crashes.
+- **(T1)**: *libdft memory tainting [1 compute-second].*\

-- To test libdft's "taint all memory" functionality, run `task libdft-test -- memtaint` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/memtaint.expected.out).
-Note that the addresses in the actual output may differ from the addresses in the expected output.
+*To test libdft's "taint all memory" functionality, run `task libdft-test -- memtaint` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/memtaint.expected.out).
+Note that the addresses in the actual output may differ from the addresses in the expected output.*
+- **(T2)**: *libdft instruction tainting** [1 compute-second].*\
-- To test libdft's per-instruction taint policies, run `task libdft-test -- ins` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/ins.expected.out).
-Note that the addresses in the actual output may differ from the addresses in the expected output.
+*To test libdft's per-instruction taint policies, run `task libdft-test -- ins` and compare its output to the [expected output](https://github.com/vusec/libdft64-ng/blob/master/tests/ins.expected.out).
+Note that the addresses in the actual output may differ from the addresses in the expected output.*
+- **(T3)**: *Einstein tool* [1 compute-minute].*\
-- To test Einstein on a simple program, run `task einstein-test`.
-Then, compare the output of `task db-print-candidates` with the [expected output](apps/tests/src/tainted-syscall.expected.out).
+*To test Einstein on a simple program, run `task einstein-test`.
+Then, compare the output of `task db-print-candidates` with the [expected output](apps/tests/src/tainted-syscall.expected.out).*
+- **(T4)**: *Target applications** [4 compute-minutes].*\
-- To test Einstein on each target application running a simple workload (e.g., sending a simple GET request to a web server), run `task reports-clean apps-test db-add-reports db-analyze-reports`.
-Then, compare the output of `task db-print-candidates` with the [expected output](results/reports/expected/apps-test-candidates.expected.out).
+*To test Einstein running each target application with a simple workload (e.g., sending a simple GET request to a web server), run `task reports-clean apps-test db-add-reports db-analyze-reports`.
+Then, compare the output of `task db-print-candidates` with the [expected output](results/reports/expected/apps-test-candidates.expected.out).*
+- **(T5)**: *Target application test suites [20 compute-minutes].*\
+*To test Einstein running each target applications' test suites for 2 minutes each (rather than the entire test suites), run `task reports-clean apps-eval-brief db-add-reports db-analyze-reports`.
+Then, compare the output of `task db-print-exploits` with the [expected output](results/reports/expected/apps-brief-candidates.expected.out).*
+- **(T6)**: *Exploit confirmation* [2 compute-minutes].*\
-- To test Einstein's exploit confirmation for `nginx`, run `task reports-clean einstein-nowrite-config nginx-eval-custom db-add-reports db-analyze-reports db-analyze-candidates`.
-Then, compare the output of `task db-print-exploits` with the [expected output](results/reports/expected/nginx-custom-exploits.expected.out).
+*To test Einstein's exploit confirmation for `nginx`, run `task reports-clean einstein-nowrite-config nginx-eval-custom db-add-reports db-analyze-reports db-analyze-candidates`.
+Then, compare the output of `task db-print-exploits` with the [expected output](results/reports/expected/nginx-custom-exploits.expected.out).*

 ## Evaluation Workflow ##